The BEST Information & Advice EVER on Silver Tarnishing

 'Ah but' you say, my partner also bought one of your rings, and he/she hasn't had any problem with tarnishing.
 Well, the problem is that there are factors that affect how quickly silver will tarnish.
 As individuals, we all have very different skins which don't react in the same way to substances that we come into contact.
 The acids will vary in your skin which can affect the speed at which the silver will tarnish.
 What you eat, drink or smoke, perfumes, soaps, hairspray, cosmetics and even time of the month (sorry ladies) can affect the tarnishing process.

 Hydrogen Sulphide is the culprit for making silver tarnish, and unfortunately, this substance is something we are all exposed to during our normal daily life.
 From rubber bands, wool, paint and fossil fuels (hence pollution) to the atmospheric humidity, we really cannot escape this substance.

-With continued wear, the tarnishing should be less of a problem but you should not wear your jewellery all the time so take it off when you have a bath and when you go to bed.
+With continued wear, the tarnishing should be less of a problem, but you should not wear your jewellery all the time and take it off when you have a bath and when you go to bed.
 Polish it with a soft silver cloth - you can buy these on the high street.
 As a golden rule, if you want any jewellery to stay looking beautiful, take it off when you get home and put it on when you go out again.